jskherman/website-tabi/content/_index.md

 show_projects_first = false
 +++

 I'm a Chemical Engineer exploring code, data, and wherever my curiosity leads me.
-Welcome to my [digital playground and HQ](/about) for projects and experiments.
+Welcome to [my digital playground](/about) for projects and experiments.

 <!-- A space where finite ramblings meet infinite possibilities.